How Can Landlords Make the Most of the PropTech Revolution

 - The usage of digital channels for sales

-According to a 2018 Organisation for Economic Co-operation and Development (OECD) paper by Calzino et al., real estate is at a low level of digitalisation.
+According to a 2018 Organisation for Economic Co-operation and Development (OECD) paper (“A taxonomy of digital intensive sectors”, Calvino et al.), real estate is at a low level of digitalisation.
 This is in stark contrast to sectors including telecommunications, IT, finance, and insurance.
 This will be obvious to anybody in real estate and is something I have first-hand experience of.
 I am a product manager at Gridizen, a SaaS property management platform.
 As part of my role, I have spoken to many property executives from a range of companies.
 I am frequently surprised by how archaic their digital processes and software are.

 There is hope.
 PropTech has been growing strongly.
 According to PropTech1 Ventures’ “European PropTech Trends 2020” report, €77 million was invested in the European PropTech sector in 2014.
 In 2019, it was well over €500 million.
 This is a growth rate of 45% per annum, and this signals that the real estate sector is becoming more digitised.
 However, what can be done to ensure landlords make the most of the PropTech revolution?